When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 Once your stance is set, it’s time to set your grip.

 Start by bending forward at your waist, without bending your knees very much.

 Olympic weightlifters will simply use the same grip they use for the snatch.
 If you’re unfamiliar with this grip, just take a significantly wider grip than you usually do.
 Usually, it’s easiest to put your index fingers on the widest smooth rings (hash marks) on the barbell.

 This grip width should be much wider than your standard grip.

 Step 3: Shins Against The Bar

-Next, you’ll need to set your knees and hips in a more favorable position.
+Next, you must position your knees and hips more favorably.

-Without moving the barbell, bend your knees until your shins make contact against the bar.
-Once they touch, keep your knees in place and do not drop your hips any lower.
+Without moving the barbell, bend your knees until your shins contact the bar.
+Once they touch, keep your knees in place and do not lower your hips.